Can You Drive When Taking Hydrocodone? | Safety First Guide

 The Science Behind Reaction Time Delays from Hydrocodone Use

-Moreover, impaired attention means drivers may fail entirely to recognize hazards promptly rather than just reacting slower once noticed.
+Moreover, impaired attention means drivers may fail to recognize hazards promptly rather than just reacting slower once noticed.

 The Role of Metabolism in Individual Variability